LibCrowds/docs/docs/collections/content.md

 Projects and Data pages.
 Changes are made in real-time, although you may have to refresh your browser to see them.

+??? info "Administrator rights required"

+    To request administrator rights please get in touch by clicking the email icon in the footer of this page.

 ??? question "How do I open this page?"

     Admin rights are required to access this page.
 If you have admin rights: